What is the difference between translation & interpreting?

 do you offer language classes?

-There are many language teachers & specialized language institutes in Buenos Aires, but we are not one of them.
-While we are glad to answer language learners' questions about language learning & acquisition, we prefer to leave the language teaching to the pros.
+There are many language teachers & specialized language institutes in New York, but we are not one of them.
+While we are glad to answer language learners' questions about language learning & acquisition, we prefer to leave the actual language teaching to the pros.

 That said, we are always happy to recommend reputable language learning programmes and trusted teachers who are part of our professional network.
 Just get in touch, tell us your needs and we'll be happy to assist you.